 - Ensure that safeguarding needs of children are kept as a priority both for the SMB and MAPPA Chairs;

 - The SMB will ensure that it fulfils its responsibilities to safeguard and promote the welfare of children, and manages the risk of harm young offenders present to others;

-The Local Safeguarding Children Board (NSCB) will:
+The Local Safeguarding Children Partnership (NSCP) will:

-NSCB have a function of strategic oversight, therefore direct referrals into MAPPA will not occur.
+NSCP have a function of strategic oversight, therefore direct referrals into MAPPA will not occur.

 Local safeguarding agencies are responsible for referring cases into multi-agency process in a timely manner and attending/co-operating appropriately in line with statutory functions.